We asked brides, what are the things they would have changed if they were to plan their wedding again?

-When you got your beautiful photos, it’s sometimes surprising to see just how few family pics you actually have.
-During the rush and nervousness, it can be hard to keep in mind your extended family.
+When you got your beautiful photos, it’s sometimes surprising to see just how few family pics you actually have, or not having a photo of you in your wedding dress.
+During the rush and nervousness, it can be hard to keep everything in mind.

-- How many family pictures you would like to have
+- How many family pictures you would like to have, pictures with bridesmaids, etc;

-- Anything you think is important to be in the wedding photos
+- Anything you think is important to have in the wedding photos, or NOT to have.

 8. Picture Perfect Arms

 One of the first things that brides do when they get ready for the wedding is working hard at the gym.
-Well, it is important to stay in fit, however, don’t overdo it as too lean and overtrained arms may look brutal.
+While it is important to stay in fit, don’t overdo it.

-At the same time take a look at the tips for the posing – the size of the arms depends on the posing a lot.
-Don’t keep them too close to your body – squished they will look twice their actual size at the photos.
+Appearence of the arms depends a lot on the pose.
+Don’t keep them too close to your body – squished, they will look twice their actual size in the photos.